micheleangioni/node-ts-ai-starter/readme.md

 ## Building the application

-Just run `tsc` to build the application.
+Run `npm run build` to build the application.

 ## Configuration and Features